openfaas/docs/docs/languages/go.md

 [Go, aka Golang](https://go.dev/) is a popular open-source programming language created and maintained by a team at Google.

+!!! info "Do you need to customise this template?"

+    You can customise the official templates, or provide your own.
+The code for this templates is available on GitHub: [openfaas/golang-http-template](https://github.com/openfaas/golang-http-template/tree/master/template/golang-middleware).

 ### Official Go template

 The official and recommended template for Go for OpenFaaS is `golang-middleware`.